Synergistic Bleeding Region and Point Detection in Laparoscopic Surgical Videos

 \subsection{Point Memory Modeling in Point Branch}

 To detect bleeding points in consecutive frames effectively, we embed the point memory modeling module in the point branch to develop temporal clues for point features.
-As illustrated in~\figref{framework}, point memory modeling is divided into two steps: 1) combining the optical flow between consecutive frames with region maps to compensate for the relative displacement of the bleeding point caused by camera viewpoint offset, as shown in \figref{optical_flow}; 2) interacting the average camera displacement of previous frames with mask memory features from mask branch to obtain point memory features.
+As illustrated in~\figref{framework}, point memory modeling is divided into two steps: 1) combining the optical flow between consecutive frames with region maps to compensate for the relative displacement of the bleeding point caused by camera viewpoint offset; 2) interacting the average camera displacement of previous frames with mask memory features from the mask branch to obtain point memory features.

 For the viewpoint offset of the camera, we first utilize the frozen PWC-Net~\cite{sun2018pwc} for optical flow estimation.
 Given $N$ frames $\{I_i\}^{k}_{i=k-N+1}$, the optical flow $O_{i}(x, y) \in\mathbb{R}^{{H}\times{W}\times{2}}$ between two consecutive frames can be expressed as $ O_{i}(x, y) = \texttt{PWC-Net}(I_{i-1}, I_{i})$.
 Considering the instability of the optical flow in the rapidly changing bleeding region, we reverse the mask map $M_{i}$ from mask branch for each frame and combine with $ O_{i}(x, y)$ to obtain the average viewpoint offset $\bar{O_i}(\Delta x, \Delta y)$: